openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   exercises to your course content.
 You can create many different types of problems.

-  For more information, see :ref:`partnercoursestaff:Working with Problem Components` and :ref:`partnercoursestaff:Exercises and Tools Index`.
+  For more information, see :ref:`Working with Problem Components` and :ref:`Exercises and Tools Index`.

 .. _Proctored Exam_g: